freevo/kaa-base/doc/notifier/mainloop.rst

 kaa.main.stop() is supported::

     # install special kaa reactor
-    import kaa.notifier.reactor
+    import kaa.reactor
-    kaa.notifier.reactor.install()
+    kaa.reactor.install()

     # get reactor
     from twisted.internet import reactor

-    # add callbacks to Twisted or kaa.notifier
+    # add callbacks to Twisted or kaa
     # see test/twisted_in_kaa.py in the kaa.base package

     # you can either call kaa.main.run() or reactor.run()
     kaa.main.run()

-The Twisted reactor will work with any kaa.notifier backend (generic and gtk).
+The Twisted reactor will work with any kaa notifier backend (generic and gtk).

 There is also the reverse option putting the kaa mainloop into Twisted